-Online session 1: Brief introduction of the class and self-introduction from each student Orientation Online session 2: Each student makes an introductory presentation to give an overview of their Individual country, history, and/or society.
+Online session 1: Orientation Brief introduction of the class and self-introduction from each student Online session 2: Each student makes an introductory presentation to give an overview of their Individual country, history, and/or society.
 Breakout rooms will be used for individual Presentation presentations.
 Online session 3: What are some of the issues in the contemporary Japanese society?
 What are Lecture 1 some of the important elements of the Japanese culture?
 Students will learn about the Japanese society and its culture.
 Active participation in class is required, as discussions and other activities will be included.
-In-person session 1: What are some of the issues in the world today?
+Online session 4: What are some of the issues in the world today?
 How can these issues be Lecture 2 tackled?
 Students will consider about the social issues in their own countries and exchange opinions to tackle the issues as an international community.
-In-person session 2: To tackle the global issues, what kind of leadership is necessary?
+In-person session 1: To tackle the global issues, what kind of leadership is necessary?
 Who can be Lecture 3 considered as an ideal leader?
 In this class, students will learn about different types of leadership and skills necessary to lead a group of people.
-In-person session 3: Outside of class, students will prepare for their final presentation through online Midterm and face-to-face group work.
+In-person session 2: Outside of class, students will prepare for their final presentation through online Midterm and face-to-face group work.
 In this class, the results will be presented and Presentation shared with the class.
 Other students will listen to the presentations and provide feedback for improvement.
 Active participation is also expected in this class.
-In-person session 4: To be informed Special Lecture 1 In-person session 5: To be informed Special Lecture 2 In-person session 6: Following the two special lectures, participants will exchange opinions about their Workshop learnings and what it means to acquire global leadership skills.
+In-person session 3: To be informed Special Lecture 1 In-person session 4: Following the special lecture, participants will exchange opinions about their Workshop learnings and what it means to acquire global leadership skills.
 Students will consider what kind of practices are necessary to achieve this in a multicultural group.
-In-person session 7: In this class, students will share what they have learned by working in groups of Preparation for Final students with different backgrounds.
+In-person session 5: Following the lectures, participants will discuss their views of the global issues Workshop and the leadership necessary to tackle them.
+The relationship between the types of leadership and organizational structures will be carefully examined.
+In-person session 6: In this class, students will share what they have learned by working in groups of Preparation for Final students with different backgrounds.
 They will exchange opinions to brush-up Presentation their presentations and re-organize them, if necessary.
-In-person session 8: The final presentations will be made to the entire class and to other faculty, staff, Final Presentation and students.
-There will be time for questions and answers, so students should be ready to answer the questions.
+In-person session 7: The final presentations will be made to the entire class and to other faculty, staff, Final Presentation and students.
+There will be time for questions and answers, so students should